flojoy-ai/docs/docs/nodes/VISUALIZERS/DATA_STRUCTURE/DATA_STRUCTURE.md

 Welcome to the data structures visualization page!

-These nodes help visualize Flojoy [DataContainers](/custom-nodes/data-container/) types such as Vectors and Matrices.
+These nodes visualize [DataContainer](/custom-nodes/data-container/) types such as Vectors and Matrices in your Flojoy apps.

 Also see the [DEBUGGING nodes](/nodes/EXTRACTORS/DEBUGGING/DATACONTAINER_TYPE/).